rjw57/divf-conference-git-talk/talk.rst

     [master d293464] add a Miss World research direction 1 file changed, 1 insertion(+)

 Annoyingly, I made a typo there.
 And I've already committed.
-Luckily there is an '--amend' option to let you amend the previous commit.
+Luckily there is an `--amend` option to let you amend the previous commit.
 The 'log' command can be used to print the last few commits.
 Note the commit name:

 .. code::